International Advisory Board

 Tanja van Bergen is a Dutch journalism lecturer and director of the Dutch-Flemish association of investigative journalists VVOJ.

 Wojtek Ciesla is a Polish journalist working with Newsweek Poland.
-He also is among the founding fathers of the Polish Fundacja Reporterow who try to stimulate investigative journalism in Poland and neighbouring countries.
+He also is among the founding fathers of the Polish Fundacja Reporterow who aim to stimulate investigative journalism in Poland and neighbouring countries.

 Jan Gunnar Furuly is a Norwegian journalist working at daily newspaper Aftenposten.
-He is also the chairperson of the Foundation for investigative journalism SKUP and was the anchor person of the 5th Global Investigative Journalism Conference in Lillehammer in 2008.
+Until 2017 he was the chairperson of the Foundation for investigative journalism SKUP and was the anchor person of the 5th Global Investigative Journalism Conference in Lillehammer in 2008 and the 9th Global Investigative Journalism Conference in 2015, also in Lillehammer.

 Stephen Grey is a special reporter at Reuters with a long experience as independent and staff writer, in international reporting and as a Brussels correspondent.
 Stephen Grey works out of London, United Kingdom.